shivam-gupta007/Quotify/README.md

 ## Features

 - Displays motivational quotes on beautiful background
+- Save your favorite quotes in the favorite section.
+- Share the quotes image across multiple platforms like WhatsApp, Facebook, Instagram, and so on.
-- Stores the favorite quotes
+- Enjoy your favorite quotes in offline mode when you don't have an internet connection.
-- Shares the quote as an image
 - Copys the quote image in the clipboard

 ## Contributions